mmichlin66/mmichlin66.github.io/mimbl/mimbl-guide-introduction.md

 mim.mount( "Hello World!");
 ```

 This program will display the "Hello World!" string right in the HTML's body element.
-But of course, the power of Mimbl is in the ability to write components and so we will write a simple one that will demonstrate the  basic Mimbl functionality: laying out HTML structure, reacting to events and updating when the internal state changes.
+But of course, the power of Mimbl is in the ability to write components and so we will write a simple component that will demonstrate the  basic Mimbl functionality: laying out HTML structure, reacting to events and updating when the internal state changes.

 We will create a `HelloWorld` component that will contain just three HTML elements: a button, an input text field and a `<span>` element.
 When the user enters a *name* into the text field and clicks the button, the `<span>` element will read: "Hello to *name*!".